-Ivan Pulinkala Provost and Senior Vice President of Academic Affairs and Professor of Dance
+Ivan Pulinkala Provost and Senior Vice President for Academic Affairs and Professor of Dance

-Provost and Senior Vice President of Academic Affairs and Professor of Dance
+Provost and Senior Vice President for Academic Affairs and Professor of Dance

 Ed.D.
 Higher Education Administration, Univ. of Alabama